Environmental Justice Concerns with Carbon Capture and Hydrogen Co-Firing in the Power Sector

 NJEJA and Partners Oppose Chemical Recycling

 On April 18, the New Jersey Environmental Justice Alliance and environmental partners submitted a letter to NJ Assembly Speaker Craig Coughlin highlighting our unified opposition to chemical recycling.
-We do not support any project that employs chemical recycling or similar processes as it does not constitute genuine recycling, and in fact leads to increased pollution, safety risks for workers and host communities, and does not offer a real solution to the problem of plastic pollution.
+We do not support any project that employs chemical recycling or similar processes as it does not constitute genuine recycling and, in fact, leads to increased pollution and safety risks for workers and host communities without offering a real solution to the problem of plastic pollution.

 NJEJA Toolkit: EPA Power Plant Rule